2024 National Hockey League All-Star Game

 The 2024 National Hockey League All-Star Game was held on February 3, 2024 at Scotiabank Arena in Toronto, the home of the Toronto Maple Leafs.
 It was the first time that the four-team, three-on-three format used since 2016 was combined with the "fantasy draft" format used from 2011 to 2015.
 The fantasy draft took place on February 1, and was followed by the NHL All-Star Skills Competition on February 2.
 This was the 68th edition of the game.

 The team captains were chosen by the NHL: Auston Matthews of the All-Star Game-hosting Maple Leafs captained one team, Connor McDavid of the Edmonton Oilers captained the second team, Nathan MacKinnon of the Colorado Avalanche captained the third team, and brothers Jack Hughes of the New Jersey Devils and Quinn Hughes of the Vancouver Canucks co-captained the fourth team.

 Following this All-Star game, the NHL instead held a new 4 Nations Face-Off tournament in 2025.
-No event will be held in 2026 due to the 2026 Winter Olympics.
+No event was held in 2026 due to the 2026 Winter Olympics.
 The next All-Star Game will take place in 2027.